Islamic views on concubinage: Seclusion and dress code

 There were various opinions on the seclusion and public dress code of concubines.

 Abu Hanifa and al-Shaybani stated that a concubine's chastity should be protected and she should be established inside the home.
 Al-Mawardi said that while there was no legal requirement for the concubine to be secluded, this is to be done according to customary practice.

 Scholars differed from what the awrah of a concubine was, owing to her slave status.
 It is reported that Umar prohibited female slaves from resembling free women by covering their hair.
 Some scholars have disputed the authenticity of this report.
 Later Islamic jurists said that it was preferred that slaves cover their body so as not to cause fitna (temptation).
 According to Ibn Abidin, most Hanafi scholars did not allow a female slave's chest, breasts or back to be exposed.
 However, according to Pernilla Myrne, Hanafis allowed other men to see and touch a slave's arms, breasts and legs.
-Ibn Qayyim argued that the dress code of a concubine was different from the dress code of a female slave.
+Ibn Qayyim argued that the dress code of a concubine was different from the dress code of other female slaves.

 Marriage

 The Quran prefers that a man marry his concubine, as opposed to having sexual relations with her as a slave.
 Marriage between free men and concubines is encouraged.

 If a man wishes to marry his concubine, he must free her prior to marriage.
 This was a means of emancipation for concubines.
 A concubine could also be married off by her master to another man, in which case her master lost the right to have sexual relations with her, although he retained ownership of her.
 This often happened when the master wished to marry his female slave to a male slave.
 The master did not need to take the concubine's consent into account when marrying her off.
-Scholars have pointed out that women's lack of choice in marriage was commonplace in medieval times in the Muslim world and Western Europe.

 When a concubine is married, according to Javed Ahmad Ghamidi, she must be paid her dowry as this could bring her gradually equal in status to free-women.

 Other

 Both wives and concubines could inherit from a man; however, whereas the wife got a guaranteed inheritance, the concubine's inheritance was dependent on the man's bequest.
-Court documents from 19th century Cairo show that concubines often ended up with more inheritance than wives.
+Court documents from 19th-century Cairo show that concubines often ended up with more inheritance than wives.